pyGuru123/Tkinter-Applications/Phone Information Scraper/readme.md

 ## Usage

-Double click the phone_info.pyw to open the GUI application, then enter the 10 digit valid phone number in the search box and click the search menu to fetch the related information.
+Double click the application.pyw to open the GUI application, then enter the 10 digit valid phone number in the search box and click the search menu to fetch the related information.
 Don't put +91 or 0 or + in front of the 10 digit phone number

 ## Contributing